Skip to Content

 As mentioned, most beaches have sand made largely from quartz.
 While almost all beaches have quartz in the sand, they will have varying amounts.

 When looking at sand, the whiter it is in color, the higher the amount of quartz.
-This will be handy in picking which beaches to search on.
+This will be handy when picking which beaches to search for.

-The more quartz that is in the sand means you are generally more likely to find larger quartz stones.
-If the sand contains a high amount of quartz, this is likely because a natural resource that produces quartz is nearby.
+The more quartz that is in the sand, the more likely you are to find larger quartz stones.
+This is likely if the sand contains a high amount of quartz because a natural resource that produces quartz is nearby.

 Interestingly, Cape May in New Jersey is famous for its beach quartz.
 The quartz comes down to Cape May all the way from the Delaware Water Gap.

-The river’s rough waters break the quartz from veins and pockets and carry them over 200 miles to the New Jersey beaches.
+The river’s rough waters break the quartz from veins and pockets, carrying them over 200 miles to the New Jersey beaches.

 Slowly, the stones make this journey and are naturally smoothed along the way.
-The stones are a novelty among locals and visitors who call them ‘Cape May Diamonds’.
-These beauties are even cleaned up to be sold as souvenirs and made into jewelry.
+The stones are a novelty among locals and visitors who call them ‘Cape May Diamonds.’
+These beauties are cleaned up to be sold as souvenirs and made into jewelry.

 TIP: Both quartz and feldspar are classified as silicates since their chemical composition includes silicon.
 Find out the main differences between these two minerals in the article below: